Brunch Recipes

 Instructions

-- Cook the Canadian bacon in a skillet over medium heat.
+• Heat Canadian bacon in a skillet until warm.

-- Melt butter in a saucepan until foamy.
+• Melt butter in a saucepan for hollandaise.

-- Whisk together egg yolks and lemon juice until pale.
+• Whisk egg yolks and lemon juice until thickened.